-You need to walk 10-15 minutes from the stops listed but with so much brilliant sunshine and so many attractions along the way to see you’ll be happy you did.
+You need to walk 10-15 minutes from the stops listed, but with so much brilliant sunshine and so many attractions along the way, you won’t mind.

-There are transport alternatives.
-For starters there’s probably no better way to see Barcelona in the summer than renting a bike – it’s cheap and the beach side promenade is built for them.
+There are also a variety of transport alternatives.
+For starters, there’s probably no better way to see Barcelona in the summer than renting a bike – it’s cheap, and the beachside promenade is built for them.

-From March to October the green line of the Bus Turistic serves Barcelona’s beaches.
+From March to October, the green line of the Bus Turistic also serves Barcelona’s beaches.

 Barcelona Beach Hacks